1. Plush Bedding

 5. Bedside Tables

 Provide bedside tables on both sides of the bed for a balanced and functional layout.
 Guests can use these surfaces to place a book, phone, or a glass of water.
 Choose tables with drawers or shelves for added storage options.
-Incorporate a stylish lamp or a decorative item like a small vase.
+Incorporate a stylish lamp or a decorative item, such as a small vase.

 Bedside tables add symmetry and ensure guests have everything they need within reach.
 This practical yet stylish addition enhances the room’s usability and makes visitors feel cared for during their stay.